-Contents

-Report of Independent Registered Public Accountants F-3

-Consolidated Financial Statements

-Balance Sheets F-4

-Statements of Income F-6

-Statements of Comprehensive Income F-7

-Statements of Stockholders' Equity F-8

-Statements of Cash Flows F-9

-Summary of Significant Accounting Policies F-11

-Notes to Consolidated Financial Statements F-15
+Contents Report of Independent Registered Public Accounting Firm F-3 Consolidated Financial Statements Balance Sheets F-4 Statements of Income (loss) F-6 Statements of Comprehensive Income (loss) F-7 Statements of Stockholders' Equity F-8 Statements of Cash Flows F-9 Summary of Significant Accounting Policies F-11 Notes to Consolidated Financial Statements F-15

-Report of Independent Registered Public Accountants
+Report of Independent Registered Public Accounting Firm

-Board of Directors Smith-Midland Corporation Midland, Virginia
+Board of Directors and Stockholders Smith-Midland Corporation Midland, Virginia

-We have audited the accompanying consolidated balance sheets of Smith-Midland Corporation and subsidiaries as of December 31, 2013 and 2012 and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Smith-Midland Corporation and subsidiaries as of December 31, 2014 and 2013 and the related consolidated statements of income (loss), comprehensive income (loss), stockholders' equity, and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.